 The abuse of these relationships permits the appropriation of both natural resources and natural carbon sinks, mainly to the economic benefit of the Global North and the capitalistic and environmental detriment of the Global South.
 Ecological debt logically extends this theory to suggest that because of historic colonial relationships, countries in the Global North should bear the brunt of the responsibility for solving Climate Change.
 This theory sees nations of the Global South that have historically been colonies as having had to bear the brunt of the negative impacts of Climate Change while also not reaping the benefits of development and prosperity that comes with amassing and burning through natural resources.
 As a result, those countries that have gained these resources through patterns of unequal exchange now owe a debt to those countries they pillaged resources from.
 This debt must be repaid by taking on the deepest cuts to carbon emissions and paying the most to invest in new technologies to address Climate Change.

 Let’s back up.
 If you’ve taken a High School Social Studies course (or your local equivalent), you are probably familiar with the concepts of imperialism and colonialism.
 If not, I enjoy the quick reference videos brothers Hank and John Green produce on their YouTube channel Crash Course, and they have a few on the topic.
-As a quick recap, the concept of imperialism can be defined as a system in which a dominant power (historically, the countries in the Global North), control trade, labour, and natural resource capital.
-In the case of ecological imperialism, this dominant control is measured in the (often detrimental and irreparable) alterations to the natural ecosystem, the biodiversity of native flora and fauna, the prevailing traditional relationships between people and the environment, and the preservation of global commons and carbon sinks.
+As a quick recap, imperialism can be defined as a system in which a dominant power (historically, the countries in the Global North) controls trade, labour, and natural resource capital.
+In the case of ecological imperialism, this dominant control is measured in (often detrimental and irreparable) alterations to the natural ecosystem, the biodiversity of native flora and fauna, the prevailing traditional relationships between people and the environment, and the preservation of global commons and carbon sinks.

 The behaviours that demark these relationships have the result of irreparably altering the human and natural ecosystems of all parties involved.
 Critically, ecological imperialism is predicated on the assumption that human populations, their health, livelihoods, and economic potential rely on the natural systems they reside in.
-Therefore, to unjustly exploit the resources of another nation or to excessively pollute the global commons is to deprive the development, economic, and living potentials of another country or group.
+Therefore, to unjustly exploit another nation's resources or to excessively pollute the global commons is to deprive the development, economic, and living potentials of another country or group.